rails/rails/guides/source/association_basics.md

 ##### `:optional`

-If you set the `:optional` option to `true`, then associated object will be validated for presence.
-By default, this is `false`: associated objects will be validated for presence.
+If you set the `:optional` option to `true`, then the presence of the associated object won't be validated.
+By default, this option is set to `false`.

 #### Scopes for `belongs_to`